danrleyt/game-of-three/README.md

 # Game of Three

-This repo has an implementation of the Game of Three, and it exposes it through a REST API and uses Web Sockets to real time messaging
+This repo has an implementation of the Game of Three, and it exposes it through a REST API and uses Web Sockets to real time messaging.

+## How to set up the project on your local

+1. Install dependencies ```yarn install```
+2. Start the server ```yarn dev```
+3. Open a browser window and input the URL ```http://localhost:8080/index.html```

 ## How does it work?